Sleep, Please Don't Be a Stranger

 Every night, I prepare for bed with the notion that I will indeed fall asleep.
 I try my best to will it into existence.
 I darken the room, turn down the volume on my phone, turn on my fan and noisemaker, and settle into bed.
 Every night, I wholeheartedly believe I will fall asleep and stay asleep.
 Every night, I am proven wrong.
 Maybe Larry is, even in his attempt at being wise and profound, once again wrong.
 I want to laugh, but it’s not all that funny.
 Maybe I am that person who can, most certainly, be wrong all the time.

 I am trying hard to keep the faith.
-I would love to be wrong about a myriad of other things--how many wrinkles I have, how many gray hairs I think I spy, or how much exercise I really need.
-My ability to fall asleep with ease is not one of those things.
+I would love to be wrong about a myriad of other things – how many wrinkles I have, how many gray hairs I think I spy, or how much exercise I really need.
+My ability to fall asleep with ease is not 1 of those things.
 No matter what I believe about the hours that lie ahead each night, insomnia always wins.
 It seems, after several years of fighting to find a way to rest easily, insomnia and I are now more familiar than sleep and I have ever been.